-Individual diarists seemed to be catching about the same amount of kahawai in the two surveys but a correction to the estimate of the prevalence for recreational fishers in the population is responsible for the change.
-Non-commercial fishers believe the true recreational catch for KAH 1 in 2010 lies somewhere between the two estimates of 960 and 2200 tonnes.
+Individual diarist seemed to be catching about the same amount of kahawai in the two surveys but a correction to the estimate of the prevalence for recreational fishers in the population is responsible for the change.
+Non-commercial fishers believe the true recreational catch for KAH 1 in 2010 lies somewhere between these two estimates (960 and 2200t).